BUNPC/ninjaCap2/README.md

 With all the panels printed, you now need to assemble the cap, e.g. with an ultrasonic welder.
 Done.

 # DIRECTORY AND FILE STRUCTURE
-The ninjaCap repository has all main scripts and workspaces that need to be executed in the root directory.
+The ninjaCap2 repository has all main scripts and workspaces that need to be executed in the root directory.
 The subdirectories provide documentation, auxiliary functions, templates, user inputs, generated files, and so forth.
 This structure is documented in the following:

 ![](https://github.com/neuluce/ninjaCap/blob/master/docu/dirstruct.PNG)